snakemake/snakemake-executor-plugin-slurm/docs/further.md

 #### Conda

-Snakemake's default software deployment uses conda, hence `snakemake --sdm conda ...` [works as intended](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
+Snakemake's default software deployment uses conda, i.e. [`snakemake --sdm conda ...`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
 On a cluster sometimes a file system other than `HOME` needs to be in dicated (e.g. because of quotas).
-In this case, `--conda-prefix /other/filesystem` might be a solution.
+In this case pointing the installation to different file system with `--conda-prefix /other/filesystem` might be a solution.
 You can use `--conda-cleanup-pkgs` to further save space by removing downloaded tarballs.

 #### Using Cluster Environment:  Modules

 HPC clusters provide so-called environment modules.
-Some clusters do not allow using Conda (and its derivatives).
-In this case, or when a particular software is not provided by a Conda channel, Snakemake can be instructed to use environment modules.
-The `--sdm env-modules` flag will trigger loading modules defined for a specific rule, e.g.:
+To require installation with environment modules you can use `--sdm env-modules`, e.g. for a specific rule:

 ```
 rule ...: